 Using a hybrid of CLT and exposed steel structure, an innovative heating and cooling strategy has been designed using passive radiant ceiling panels.

-With all floors having access to planted external terraces, generous external amenity provision and a focus on connectivity, the design is well suited to the post-Covid workplace.
+With all floors having access to planted external terraces, generous external amenity provision and a focus on connectivity, the design is well suited to the post-COVID working environment.

 A live work community